-1. The Cry Baby lives in a cycle in which he is consistently cars about others and demonstrates his concern, but ultimately acts mostly from self-survival.
-He often exhibits the wounded-helper persona, which is irresistible to women who vibrate with high levels of caregiving, Level 4 Energy.
+1. The Cry Baby lives in a cycle in which he consistently cares about others and demonstrates his concern, but ultimately acts mostly from self-survival.
+He often exhibits the wounded-helper persona, which is irresistible to women who vibrate with high levels of caregiving, energy.
 If you are a caretaker, you will most likely magnetize Cry Babies.
 What’s more, a Cry Baby can be a perfect mis-match for you if you have bouts of self-doubt as his self worth is often based on his ability to help or fix others.
 Often, the Cry Baby puts up a facade of wanting to help women overcome their subjective deficiencies.

 The Cry Baby is a man who may blame himself for what is not right in his life and often battles feelings of guilt.
 He may truly love you, but is unable to cope, manage or create win-win relationships.
 Instead of communicating his fears or changing his behaviors, he will often blame you, and then feel guilty that he can’t give you what you need.
 He often will avoid confrontation, take everything personally, and often will feel as if he is being persecuted for his and other’s mistakes.
 He will typically keep his feelings and opinions to himself, except for when he is blaming you.
 In addition, the Cry Baby can quickly fall into co-dependent relationships yet always feels like he is “alone,” and that nobody understands his plight.
 The Cry Baby will often sabotage relationships, feeling he is truly not deserving or capable of having one.